mehulagg/gitlab/doc/user/application_security/secret_detection/index.md

 Third party cloud and SaaS providers can [express integration interest by filling out this form](https://forms.gle/wWpvrtLRK21Q2WJL9).
 Learn more about the [technical details of post-processing secrets](https://gitlab.com/groups/gitlab-org/-/epics/4639).

 NOTE:
-Post-processing is currently limited to a project's default branch, see the above epic for future efforts to support additional branches
+Post-processing is currently limited to a project's default branch, see the above epic for future efforts to support additional branches.

 ```mermaid
 sequenceDiagram